 Why: 450 Calories per Hour

-One thing that all visitors remember about their ski trip is that time they took their downhill skis off, and hiked uphill, to access some hard to reach, and usually better quality snow condition terrain.
-Hike to terrain at Breckenridge has been around, but was once the domain of ski patrol and a few hard core locals.
-Now, with lifts reaching high, hiking to the summit is achievable for all.
+One thing that all visitors remember about their ski trip is that time they took their downhill skis off, and hiked uphill, to access some hard-to-reach, and usually better quality snow condition terrain.
+Hike-to terrain at Breckenridge has been around, but was once the domain of ski patrol and a few hard core locals.
+Now, with lifts reaching high, hiking to the summit is achievable for many.
 But hiking to better snow conditions is also on the list of reasons to hike, while skiing in-bounds.
-The Windows area at Breck offers the simple joy of a mellow pitch, great snow, and some open terrain, and some graded terrain.
+The Windows area at Breck offers the simple joy of a manageable pitch, great snow, some open terrain, and some graded terrain.

 Johanna knows where she’s headed, and that’s why the sly smile comes across her face.
 She’s going for the good stuff.
 Even on sunny days, overnight winds can create soft carvable snow in the Windows area.
 On the difficulty scale, the Windows hike is easy, taking about 20 minutes to get that all alone feeling.
 But make sure you stop and turn around the check out the incredible view of Baldy in the background.